-Instead of using create_3d_channel_lut to simulate links between every transmitter and receiver in the network, we select one pair of the source and receiver location, generate matrices with random small scale perturbations in their coordinates (e.g. within several metres of their average location) and simulate the BELLHOP channel for every combination of the randomly perturbed source-receiver locations.
-The example_stat_channel_model script included in this tutorial shows an example of this approach, where the locations of both the source and the receiver are randomly varied (50 times each) within a 10 m radius sphere (uniform random azimuth, elevation and radius).
+and receiver location, generate matrices with random small scale perturbations in their coordinates (e.g. within several metres of their average location) and simulate the channel for every combination of the randomly perturbed source-receiver locations.
+For example, in this subsection the locations of both the source and the receiver are randomly varied (50 times each) within a 10 m radius sphere (uniform random azimuth, elevation and radius).
 This enables the statistical representation of the UWA channel between two quasi-static nodes based on 2500 realizations (50×50 combinations of the source and receiver displacements).
-As an alternative to the random node displacement model described above, a database of node displacement measurements from real UAN experiments in [85] can also be used as the basis for creating a statistical UWA channel model in the same way.
+As an alternative to the random node displacement measurements from real UAN experiments in [85] can also be used as the basis for creating a statistical UWA channel model in the same way.

-Fig. 19 shows the results generated by this script for two nodes spaced 4 km apart (horizontally), 500 m sea depth, rough sea surface and bottom, SSP from Fig. 1b.
+Fig. 17 shows the results generated by this script for two nodes spaced 4 km apart (horizontally), 500 m sea depth, rough sea surface and bottom, SSP from Fig. 1b.
 We performed three separate sets of simulations:

-- 1) The source is near the sea surface (15 m depth) and the receiver is near the seabed (480 m depth); - 2) Both the source and the receiver are in the middle of the water column (250 m depth); - 3) Both the source and the receiver are near the seabed.
+- 1) The source is near the sea surface (20 m depth) and the receiver is near the seabed (480 m depth); - 2) Both the source and the receiver are in the middle of the water column (250 m depth); - 3) Both the source and the receiver are near the seabed.

-Firstly, Fig. 19a shows a considerable statistical spread of channel gain values caused by variable multipath scattering.
+Firstly, Fig. 17a shows a considerable statistical spread of channel gain values caused by variable multipath scattering.
 Secondly, it shows that the channel gains are visibly different for the three scenarios considered despite roughly the same distance between the source and the receiver.
 For example, the crucial factor negatively affecting the performance of the seabed to seabed acoustic links is the upward refraction of acoustic waves caused by the sound speed gradient (Fig. 1b), thus steering the direct signal paths away from the receiver, often resulting in the sea surface reflections being the only received signal paths.

-The stepped shape of the cumulative distribution function (CDF) of the propagation delay in Fig. 19b for the seabed scenario reveals that in approximately 75% of the cases the first received signal path is reflected off the sea surface.
-In contrast, Fig. 19a shows that the presence of at least one direct signal path between two mid-column nodes increases the average channel gain and reduces its variability, compared with the seabed scenario.
-Another interesting observation from Fig. 19a is that the propagation between a node near the sea surface and a node near the sea bottom is better than that between two mid-column nodes, despite the slightly increased propagation distance.
-Due to the proximity of a node to the sea surface, a lot
+The stepped shape of the cumulative distribution function (CDF) of the propagation delay in Fig. 17b for the seabed scenario reveals that in approximately 75% of the cases the first received signal path is reflected off the sea surface.
+In contrast, Fig. 17a shows that the presence of at least one direct signal path between two mid-column nodes increases the average channel gain and reduces its variability, compared with the seabed scenario.
+Another interesting observation from Fig. 17a is that the propagation between a node near the sea surface and a node near the sea bottom is better than that between two mid-column nodes, despite the slightly increased propagation distance.
+Due to the proximity of a node to the sea surface, a lot of the reflected acoustic energy travels a very similar distance as the direct signal path, thus forming additional "quasi-direct" signal paths and statistically increasing the received signal strength (resembling cylindrical spreading).
+Whereas the case where both nodes are located in the middle of the water column is closer to spherical spreading with no reflective surface in close proximity of the nodes.